 - Rate difference might not be worth the hassle: Sometimes, there isn’t much difference between the interest rate of a fixed-rate loan and a 7/1 ARM.
 As a result, choosing a slightly higher initial payment with a fixed-rate loan might be the better option in the long run.
 Especially since refinancing your mortgage comes with additional costs if you decide to switch to a fixed-rate loan later.

-Credible can help you find a great mortgage rate.
-Easily compare all of our partner lenders and see prequalified rates in as little as three minutes — and you don’t even have to leave our platform.
+Credible can help you compare all of our partner lenders in minutes — and you don’t even have to leave our platform.

 When to consider a 7/1 ARM